-As regards whether prayers can be addresses to Jesus, the
+As regards whether prayers can be addressed to Jesus, the

 inferences.
-Again, I'm not saying that believers must address prayers to Jesus, but I'm trying to
+Again, I'm not saying believers must address prayers to Jesus, but I'm trying to

 respond to your point that if Jesus were God, we could pray directly to Him.